SaumitraDeoGold/myTODOs/README.md

-git diff : to see the changes u maid touch filename/.keep : create an empty file git add tutorials/* : add any file inside tutorials directory
+git diff : to see the changes u maid touch filename/.keep : create an empty file git add tutorials/* : add any file inside tutorials directory git diff --staged : to see diff in staging area and main area git reset HEAD "path/filename" : undo change maid[git add is reset] git add -i : shows all files that are modified and whether or not if they r staged mv <folder/filename> <folder>
+git reset HEAD .   : Reset last change git checkout -- .   : Cancel deletion of file when it is moved from folder to folder rm <folder/filename> : Delete file git mv <folder/filename> <folder> : move file from one folder to another n checked in git git rm <folder/filename> : delete file in git